BitBoxSwiss/bitbox-wallet-app/README.md

 - [Qt5](https://www.qt.io) version 5.15.2
   - install Qt for your platform, including the WebEngine component

-#### Environment variables

-Make sure the environment variables for qt, go and node are set, see also [docs/BUILD.md](./docs/BUILD.md) for platform specific instructions

-To initialize the build environment and install the required go utilities (linters, ...), call
-* `make envinit`, or
-* on MacOS `make osx-init`

 ## Build the BitBoxApp

 Clone this repository using `git clone --recursive`.